OpenCobolIDE/OpenCobolIDE/doc/source/faq.rst

 If the problem persists, do not hesitate to open an issue.

-OpenCobolIDE is known to work on Windows (from Xp, to 8.1).
+OpenCobolIDE is known to work on Windows (from Windows Xp, to Windows 10).

 Chances are that the issue come from your configuration.

 3) Cannot detect OpenCOBOL compiler on Mac OSX.
 What can I do?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++